Robust Unsupervised Multi-task and Transfer Learning on Gaussian Mixture Models: A Greedy Alignment Algorithm for Binary GMMs

-Intuitively, $p_a$ represents the level of heterogeneity for the alignment of tasks in $S$.
-It's straightforward to verify that $p_a \in [0, 1/2]$; $p_a = 0$ means the original alignment equals the ideal one, while $p_a = 1/2$ (or $\frac{|S|-1}{2|S|}$ when $|S|$ is odd) represents the ``worst" alignment, where almost half of tasks are badly-aligned.
-The smaller $p_a$ is, the better alignment $\{(\tmu_1^{(k)}, \tmu_2^{(k)})\}_{k \in S}$ is.
+Intuitively, $p_a$ represents the level of mismatch between the initial alignment and the ideal one.
+It's straightforward to verify that $p_a \in [0, 1/2]$; $p_a = 0$ means the initial alignment equals the ideal one, while $p_a = 1/2$ (or $\frac{|S|-1}{2|S|}$ when $|S|$ is odd) represents the ``worst" alignment, where almost half of the tasks are badly-aligned.
+The smaller $p_a$ is, the better alignment $\{\hbeta^{(k)[0]}\}_{k \in S}$ is.
 Note that we only care about the alignment of tasks in $S$.

-The following theorem shows that the greedy label swapping algorithm can succeed in finding the ideal alignment under mild conditions.
+The following theorem shows that the greedy search algorithm can succeed in finding the ideal alignment under mild conditions.